SumitChowdhury24/AMEauto/README.md

 - **TestNG** (for running the tests:- to be managed by maven dependency)
 - **ChromeDriver** (to host the execution)

-#Running the Test
+#Running Testcases :
 The testRunner class can be used for running the test

-#Report generation
+#Report generation :
 output folder can be checked for getting the extent report for execution status

-#Folder Structure
+#Folder Structure :
 │
 ├── src/
 │   ├── test/